 2. Creating Vector Layers

-• Processing time: Even when your files are small, it may still take 3 to 10 minutes for them to be processed into an active Layer.
+Processing time: Even when your files are small, it may still take 3 to 10 minutes for them to be processed into an active Layer.
 On Ellipsis Drive there are many users queueing up tasks simultaneously.
 The system cycles through all of these tasks to get to yours.
 When the queue growths past a certain length, extra hardware is allocated to work through the queue faster.
-Because the system allocates hardware dynamically based on the work load detected, you'll find that when processing are large volume of data into an active Layer, the waiting time per MB/GB is much shorter.
+Because the system allocates hardware dynamically based on the work load detected, you'll find that when processing a large volume of data into an active Layer, the waiting time per MB/GB is much shorter.

-• Background process: Uploading and processing files is a process that runs in the background.
+Background process: Uploading and processing files is a process that runs in the background.
 Feel free to minimise the tab and work on other things while you wait.
 Once your files are fully uploaded and the processing stage has started, you can even close the tab entirely.

 Any item in Ellipsis Drive is referred to as a path.
 A path can be a folder, a file or a layer.
 Folders and files are similar to what you are used to in a regular file system.
 Layers within Ellipsis Drive are the holders of spatial data.
 These layers can be of type vector, raster and point cloud.